openfisca/openfisca-doc/en/contribute/extensions.md

 *Note: The following is, today, only implemented in openfisca-france*

-Extensions allow you to add formulas to OpenFisca that are not included in the openfisca-france repository (e.g. local prestations).
+Extensions allow you to add formulas to OpenFisca that are not included in the OpenFisca-France repository (e.g. local prestations).

 Extensions folders located in `openfisca_france/model/extensions/` will be **automatically loaded** at the initialization of the tax benefit system.
 They can be brought there manually or by any custom mechanism up to your convenience.